BFNA Official Website - A 501(c)3 non-profit - Publisher, The Blaisdell Papers

 Barry C. Sweetman

 I was born in Michigan, eldest surviving son of Alvin M. C. Sweetman (a WWII veteran) and Beatrice Blasdell.
-My wife and I have been married for over 40 years.
+My wife Lillie Starling and I have been married since June 1981.

-I graduated high school at the age of seventeen and shortly thereafter enlisted in the U.S. Air Force as an Air Traffic Controller and served in both England and Germany.
+I graduated high school at the age of seventeen and shortly thereafter enlisted in the U.S. Air Force as an Air Traffic Controller and served in both England and Germany during the Vietnam Era.

 After serving in the Air Force, I attended Jones College in Jacksonville, Florida where I was appointed program director of the college radio station.
 After college I was employed in my childhood dream job as a Radio Announcer.